Mixed-Type Tabular Data Synthesis with Score-based Diffusion in Latent Space: Benchmarking Synthetic Tabular Data Generation Algorithms

-Real-world tabular data, such as financial data and health records, often contain some of the most sensitive and personally identifiable attributes of customers/patients.
-Therefore, their usage is strictly restricted~\citep{privacy, privacy_health}.
-Tabular data generation models address this issue by synthesizing synthetic data that conforms to the characteristics of real data but cannot be traced back to the actual data.
-Machine Learning Efficiency (MLE) is a crucial application for protecting data privacy.
-It measures whether a generative model can produce synthetic data that conforms to the characteristics of real data by comparing the performance of a machine learning model trained on real data and synthetic data.
+\paragraph{Machine Learning Efficiency.} We then evaluate the quality of synthetic data by evaluating their performance in Machine Learning Efficiency tasks.
 Following established settings~\citep {tabddpm, stasy, codi}, we first split a real table into a real training and a real testing set.
 The generative models are learned on the real training set, from which a synthetic set of equivalent size is sampled.
 This synthetic data is then used to train a classification/regression model (XGBoost Classifier and XGBoost Regressor~\citep{xgboost}), which will be evaluated using the real testing set.
 The performance of MLE is measured by the AUC score for classification tasks and RMSE for regression tasks.
 The detailed settings of the MLE evaluations are in Appendix~\ref{appendix:mle}.

 In Table~\ref{tbl:exp-mle}, we demonstrate that \modelname consistently outperforms all the baseline methods.
 The performance gap between methods is smaller compared to column-wise density and pair-wise column correlation estimation tasks (Tables~\ref{tbl:exp-shape} and~\ref{tbl:exp-trend}).
 This suggests that some columns may not significantly impact the classification/regression tasks, allowing methods with lower performance in previous tasks to show competitive results in MLE (e.g., GReaT on Default dataset).
 This underscores the need for a comprehensive evaluation approach beyond just MLE metrics.
 As shown above, we have incorporated low-order and high-order statistics for a more robust assessment.